New York State School for the Deaf: History

-Fred L. Sparks of Gaffney, South Carolina became the superintendent in 1950.

 Organization

 Formerly a corporation, the school is a state operated agency and is now a part of the New York State Education Department and the New York State Board of Regents.
 It is governed by Title VI Special Schools and Instruction, article 88 of the NY State Code.

-Current enrollment is 65 students with 20 faculty.
-Residential dorms are available for students who wish to live on campus.

 Educational program

-Academic study

-NYSSD has programs for elementary education, middle school, high school, college prep, career prep and vocational education (BOCES), daily living skills, and fine arts; and also has a deaf infant program.
+NYSSD has programs for elementary education, middle school, high school, college prep, career prep and vocational education (in collaboration with Madison-Oneida BOCES), daily living skills, and fine arts.
+It also has a program for deaf infants.

 Athletics

-NYSSD maintains sports programs in softball, track, and soccer.
-The school mascot is the Trojans, and the colors are green and gold.

-There are interscholastic teams in boys' basketball, soccer, and track; and girls' soccer, basketball and softball.
-NYSSD belongs to several conferences, the New York State Public High School Athletic Association (NYSPHSAA), the Eastern States Deaf Athletic Association (ESDAA), and the public school North Country Athletic Conference (NCAC).
+NYSSD competes in girls' and boys' soccer, basketball, and track, and in co-ed softball.
+It belongs to the New York State Public High School Athletic Association (NYSPHSAA), the Eastern Schools for the Deaf Athletic Association (ESDAA), and the public school North Country Athletic Conference (NCAC).